rbowen/community-tools/video_automation/README.md

 # Video production toolchain

-These tools take raw video and adds a pre-roll, title card, and endcard.
+These tools take raw video and adds a (optional) pre-roll, title card, and endcard.

 ## Setup